apache/spark/UPDATING.md

 The above code returned `None` previously, now it will return `''`.

+### Rename pool statsd metrics

+Used slot has been renamed to running slot to make the name self-explanatory and the code more maintainable.

+This means `pool.used_slots.<pool_name>` metric has been renamed to `pool.running_slots.<pool_name>`.
+The `Used Slots` column in Pools Web UI view has also been changed to `Running Slots`.

 ### Remove SQL support in base_hook

 Remove ``get_records`` and ``get_pandas_df`` and ``run`` from base_hook, which only apply for sql like hook,